-We built a phylogenetic tree of NPs of influenza viruses from human, swine, equine, and avian hosts (Fig. 1, S4 Text, S5 Text).
-As previously reported, the avian sequences could be divided into western and eastern hemispheric clades, and the swine sequences consisted of the North American Classical H1N1 clade and the more recent Eurasian H1N1 clade [40].
+We built a phylogenetic tree of NPs of influenza viruses from human, swine, equine, and avian hosts (Figure 1, Supplementary file 4).
+As previously reported, the avian sequences could be divided into western and eastern hemispheric clades, and the swine sequences consisted of the North American Classical H1N1 clade and the more recent Eurasian H1N1 clade (Worobey et al., 2014).
 Using this tree, we performed a phylogenetic analysis similar to that described above for human influenza NPs.

 Again, the experimentally informed models greatly outperformed the non-site-specific GY94 model, and combining the Aichi/1968 and PR/1934 models resulted in a far superior model (Table 2).
 Since the amino-acid preferences were experimentally measured for human NP, we wanted to ensure that this superior performance was not driven solely by the human clade of the tree.
-We separately fit subtrees consisting only of swine, equine, or avian NP sequences (S2 Table, S3 Table, S4 Table).
+We separately fit subtrees consisting only of swine, equine, or avian NP sequences (Supplementary table 1, Supplementary table 2, Supplementary table 3).
 Each subtree showed the same trend as the full tree: the experimentally informed models were superior to the GY94 model, and combining data from the two NP homologs resulted in large improvements in likelihood.
-Therefore, substitution models informed by deep mutational scanning of human influenza NP homologs can be extended to the NPs of influenza from other hosts, suggesting that the site-specific amino-acid preferences are substantially conserved among all influenza A viruses.
+Therefore, site-specific amino-acid preferences of NP are sufficiently conserved across influenza A lineages that substitution models informed by deep mutational scanning of human influenza NP homologs can be extended to the NPs of influenza from other hosts.